 60-day waiting period for some plans

 The most obvious distinction between Endurance and the competition is that the company is the direct administrator of its plans.
 Other companies market plans that are administered by a separate company.
-Endurance offers six transferable/cancelable plans — ranging from comprehensive coverage to powertrain-only protection — to fit your needs:
+Endurance offers six coverage levels that are cancellable/transferrable and range from powertrain to bumper to bumper levels with periods available for up to 8 years and 200,000 miles.
+Below are basic descriptions of each plan:

 - Superior: Highest stated-component coverage, covers hundreds of parts